The Sunbird

 The Sunbird is a 1972 novel by Wilbur Smith about an archeological dig.
+The novel depicts a search for a Phoenician city in modern Botswana.

 The novel was a favourite of Smith's, who claimed it was heavily influenced by H. Rider Haggard.
 Smith:

 It was a very important book for me in my development as a writer because at that stage I was starting to become enchanted by the lure of Hollywood.
 There had been some movies made of my books and I thought "whoa, what a way to go… All that money!" and I thought "hold on – am I a scriptwriter or am I a real writer?"
 Writing a book that could never be filmed was my declaration of independence.
 I made it so diffuse, with different ages and brought characters back as different entities.
 It was a complex book, it gave me a great deal of pleasure but that was the inspiration – to break free.

 Plot

 Archeologist Benjamin Kazin with the aid of his assistant Sally searches Botswana for what he believes to be the remains of the ancient Phoenician city of Opet.